 - Mananchira, Conolly Canal, Hilite Mall, Kallayi, Tali Temple, Kappad Beach, Kozhikode Beach, Thusharagiri Waterfalls, Sargaalaya, Payyoli Beach, Kozhippara Falls, and Matri Dei Cathedral

 - Varkala Beach, Janardhan Temple, Sivagiri Muth, Kappil Lake, Papanasam Beach, Janardan Swami Temple, Vishnu Temple, Anjengo Fort, Sarkara Devi Temple, Varkala Tunnel, and Kaduvayil Thangal Dargah

 3. Mysore, Karnataka

 Mysore has risen from the status of a royal city (which it still is) to be a hardcore IT hub.

 The former residence of the royal family of Mysore, the Mysore Palace is an extremely breath-taking example of the Indo-Saracenic style of architecture.

 The village is named after Somnath, the commander of the Hoysala army who founded this place.
 It has a perfect natural setting for a family picnic.

-Brindavan spread over 60 acres of land and were modeled after the Shalimar gardens of Kashmir.
+Brindavan spread over 60 acres of land and was modeled after the Shalimar gardens of Kashmir.
 The beauty of these gardens multiplies in the evenings when the fountains light up in various colors.